Juliet Williams Chair Social Science Interdepartmental Program (SSIDP)

 The SSIDP supports research and teaching collaborations across departments in the UCLA Division of Social Sciences and beyond, with a focus on methodological innovation and creative problem-solving.
 Our programs encourage innovative social science research by bringing diverse faculty and students together to generate new understanding of key social issues.
 At the same time, we aim to transform research training in the social sciences for the twenty-first century with initiatives that rethink traditional approaches to teaching and learning.

-The UCLA Master of Social Science program (MaSS) is seeking to hire a lecturer for Spring 2024 to teach SOC SC 403 Quantitative Evidence and Analysis in Social Sciences.
+The UCLA Master of Social Science program (MaSS) is seeking to hire a lecturer for Fall 2024 to teach SOC SC 402 Quantitative Data Analysis in Social Science.

 GRADUATE PROGRAM